originphp/html/README.md

 ## Sanitize

-Sanitize enables to only allow certain tags and attributes in a Html string.
+Sanitize enables to only allow certain tags and attributes in a HTML string.

 ```php
 $html = Html::sanitize($html,[